hyperledger-labs/splice/OPERATIONS.md

 The command will ask you for a reason and open the GCP PAM UI in your browser at the end of a successful run, so that you can check the status of your request there.

+For MainNet:
+**Please revoke your own grant once you don't need it anymore!**
+This prevents accidents.
+You can revoke grants (including your own) from the `GRANTS FOR ALL USERS` tab ([link for MainNet](https://console.cloud.google.com/iam-admin/pam/grants/all?folder=113800715154)).

 ### Prefer Pulumi over kubectl edit

 It can often be tempting to quickly fix an issue with a `kubectl